hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 If there are any errors, the `success` flag will be `false` and the corresponding `error` message will be set.

 ## setChatStatus(closingCategory, callbackFn)
-This function will update the User Details data associated with the current User.
+This function will update the chat as completed, if closing categories are provided.

 Args:
 - **closingCategory** (object): Provide closing category object with reason, subReason and comment (can be empty), if it's required for that business.
 Otherwise, provide an empty object.